-It’s a common fear for Adwords customers – they’ve typed in a critical keyword to Google to see their PPC advertising and discover to their horror that it isn’t there, and to all appearances their ads aren’t showing.
-What are you paying for?
+It's a common fear for Adwords customers - they type the major keyword they've been investing time and money into Google yet discover their PPC isn't showing.
+What is it you're paying for?
 What is your PPC agency doing?
-Are you bidding on totally the wrong keywords and throwing your budget away?
+Are you investing money on the wrong keywords?

 The answer – to the latter question at least – is no. It is very important to remember that although it is paid search, a lot of the “under the bonnet” details of Adwords are not entirely dissimilar to Google’s organic search algorithm – and that includes personalised search.

 Much in the same way as Google’s personalised organic search, Adwords is smart enough to look into your local browser history and tailors your ads to show you ads with maximum relevance.
 So if it has shown you a certain ad in the past and you didn’t click on it, Google is less likely to re-display similar ads.

 Through repeatedly typing the same keyword or phrase with the hope of seeing your adverts, sooner or later your ads will stop showing – because you’re not clicking, Adwords assumes your not interested in those ads and so removes them from your view.

 PPC Budget Allocation

 Your PPC budget also determines how often your ads will show up as a percentage of “impressions.”
 An impression is a “view” of your ad – so when it shows up in a search result and can be seen by someone.
 For keywords which have very high search volumes, this is the most common cause of PPC panic when ads don’t show up.

 Adwords spread your daily budget out over the day to ensure that your ads only show on a limited percentage of possible impressions – this prevents your budget from being spent in the first twenty minutes and then your ads not showing at all for the rest of the day.